 Fort Bend County Levee Improvement District No. 2 (FBCLID 2) is responsible for providing flood protection and storm water management services for major portions of the City of Sugar Land in Fort Bend County, Texas.
 The District protects more than 5,300 acres of property outlined on the map below.
-FBCLID 2 operates and maintains 11 miles of levees, 8 miles of drainage ditches and two pump stations.
+FBCLID 2 operates and maintains 11 miles of levees, 8 miles of drainage ditches and three pump stations.

 The flood control works constructed and operated by FBCLID 2 protect over 9,000 homes and hundreds of businesses including Sugar Land Town Square and First Colony Mall.
 The combined value of all property and structures located inside the district exceeds $5 billion in appraised value.
 Important public infrastructure located inside the District includes the major transportation arteries of U.S. 59 and S.H.
 6, multiple hospital complexes, and Sugar Land’s City Hall.

 First Colony is one of the nation’s premier master-planned communities and has been recognized multiple times for its quality of development and excellence in management.
 Over 9,000 homes and hundreds of businesses in the Sugar Land portion of First Colony are protected by the FBCLID 2 flood and storm water management system.